gabrielleberanger/hotel-reviews-scrapping/README.md

-## Analysing top hospitality values mentioned in Accor Hotels reviews
+## Scraping Accor Hotels reviews to analyse the occurrences of top hospitality values

 *This project was completed as part of my cursus at Ironhack (a 9-week intensive coding bootcamp).*